Reducing ASU's plastic footprint

 - Recycling bins will be bagless and cleaned regularly

-- Compost bins will remain in kitchenettes and select locations, serviced weekly
+- Compost bins are available upon request and will remain in kitchenettes and select locations, serviced weekly

 Please keep food and liquids out of recycling bins.
-Unemptied bins can attract pests.
+Unemptied containers can attract pests.

-Bring trash and compostable items to the nearest centralized waste station and sort your items there.
+Bring trash and recyclable items to the nearest centralized waste station and sort them there.
 Use the online Waste Directory to determine which bin is appropriate for your waste.

 Labs and medical spaces are exempt.
 Lab staff who choose to keep desk-side bins are responsible for emptying them into centralized bins.